 1. Definition:

-– Sovereignty: Territorial spaces are closely linked to the concept of sovereignty, where states have the exclusive right to govern and control activities within their recognized borders.
+– Sovereignty: Countries have the right to govern within their own borders.

 3. Political Implications: